endrohq/kommoditi/README.md

 #### Run the web app with Hedera testnet

+Either you keep the current testnet addresses or you can deploy your own contracts.
+All configurations for this can be found in **./app/web/lib/constants.ts**

 When using the testnet, you'll have 2 options:
 1. Use metamask with an existing account that holds testnet HBARs
 2. Use email sign-in after installment, copy your EVM address found on your profile page, and paste it on the [Hedera faucet](https://portal.hedera.com/faucet) to get testnet HBARs

-3. Execute the following commands:
+##### Execute the following commands:
 ```bash
 cd hello-future-app/apps/web
 mv .env.example .env